projectacrn/acrn-hypervisor/doc/glossary.rst

       developers can use to define a scenario configuration appropriate for their own application.

+   Security VM
+      A special :term:`User VM` providing software-based security services within a dynamic virtualized environment.
+Such security services are application dependent and can include antivirus and malware detection, virtualized firewalls, resource monitoring, and more.

    Service VM
       A special VM, directly launched by the hypervisor.
 The Service VM can access hardware resources directly by running native drivers and provides